 Cavaliers vs. Knicks Injury Report Today - April 26

-As they ready for Game 5 of the first round of the NBA playoffs against the New York Knicks (47-35), the Cleveland Cavaliers (51-31) currently are monitoring just one player on the injury report.
-The game begins at 7:00 PM ET on Wednesday, April 26 at Rocket Mortgage Fieldhouse.
+The Cleveland Cavaliers (51-31) are monitoring just one player on the injury report heading into Game 5 of the opening round of the NBA playoffs against the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-The Knicks will look for another victory over the Cavaliers after a 102-93 win on Sunday.
-In the Knicks' win, Jalen Brunson recorded 29 points (and added six rebounds and six assists), while Darius Garland scored 23 in the loss for the Cavaliers.
+The teams play once again after the Knicks defeated the Cavaliers 102-93 on Sunday.
+In the Knicks' win, Jalen Brunson recorded 29 points (and added six rebounds and six assists), while Darius Garland scored 23 in the losing effort for the Cavaliers.

 Cleveland Cavaliers Injury Report Today